num-codex/num-knoten/README.md

 ![NUM-Knoten v2.0](img/num-codex-ap6-nk-v2.0.png)

-Currently, this version is an early release for testing purposes and does not contain all of the planned components (e.g. no GECCO-Merger that merges data from EDC and clinical source systems).
+Currently, this version is an early release for testing purposes and does not contain all of the planned components (e.g. no GECCO-Merger that merges parallel data pipelines from EDC and clinical source systems).

 ## Final Version (NUM-Knoten v2 final)